GameDesert/Availi/README.md

 # Availi
-When you can't decide when everybody's free to play D&amp;D, Availi.
+When you can't decide when everybody's free to play D&amp;D, use Availi.